Content for the Entire Customer Journey

 For increased scalability, we store and source content from CDN and API services and repos like Algolia Search and Contentful.
 When you can source and manage content from fewer places, you can scale and optimize deployment much more.

 Keeping the Customer Journey in Mind

-To stay ahead of SEO and SEM, we run satellite organic landing pages outside of the main site navigation.
+To stay ahead of SEO and SEM, we constantly build and test organic landing pages outside of the main site navigation.
 We use structured, repeatable content blocks to publish many pages with the least amount of work possible.
 Using insights from tools like SEMRush and Moz, it's all about testing, learning, and improving to drive business value.

 Improving Content Accessibility and Governance